 Again Hajime nodded.
-And again he was feeling just a little nonplussed.
-Glad though he was to have avoided the ‘Saitou Hajime — where have I heard that before?’ conversation, which he’d had enough of by the time he’d turned twelve, he still thought Sano was more than justifiably interested in his past and his family.
+And again he felt just a little nonplussed.
+Glad though he was to have avoided the ‘Saitou Hajime — where have I heard that before?’ conversation, which he’d had enough of by the time he’d turned twelve, he still considered Sano more than justifiably interested in his past and his family.

 “So if they were already doing the thing,” Sano mused, “there probably wasn’t as much pressure on you to do it too?”